-On today’s date in 1610, Samuel de Champlain and his Huron and Algonquin allies defeated an Iroquois party on Québec’s Richelieu River (formerly known as the Iroquois River and the Chambly River).
+On today’s date in 1610, Samuel de Champlain and his Huron and Algonquin allies began an attack on an Iroquois party on Québec’s Richelieu River.

 From 1608-16, Champlain deepened trading relations with Québec’s local Indigenous people.
 As he began to explore the western interior with Indigenous guides, his quest for new territory was slowed by demands for permanent settlement and by his growing role as Lieutenant General of New France.
 He went to New France in 1620 and spent the rest of his life trying to improve the territory rather than simply exploring it.

-On March 1, 1632, he was appointed New France’s governor—the first ever.
+On March 1, 1632, Champlain was appointed New France’s governor—the first ever.

 2014 CHAMPLAIN COIN